President Akitatsu Yoshino

 The company will use people and robots together at dismantlement sites while combining technologies for 3D measurement, dismantlement, and robot control.

 The company will contribute to the environment-oriented business administration of each client, by actualizing environment-oriented business administration itself and providing dismantlement technologies for revamping plant equipment that would produce high environmental burdens.

 * Reform of workstyles and development of a system for working without worry

 The company has adopted various systems so that employees can work with peace in mind for a long period of time.
 It will make efforts to increase the retention rate of employees and utilize the systems for recruitment.

-・ Retainable annual paid holidays: Paid holidays can be generally retained for 40 days as set forth in the Labor Standards Act, but in the company, it can be retained for up to 80 days in case an employees needs to recover from an injury or a disease.
+・Retainable annual paid holidays: Paid holidays can be generally retained for 40 days as set forth in the Labor Standards Act, but in the company, it can be retained for up to 80 days in case an employee needs to recover from an injury or a disease.